builders-blueprint-series/from-coder-to-engineer/body-new/chapter-1.md

     }
 ```

+---
+:large_blue_circle: Encapsulation goes beyond just basic getters and setters.
+A class should be the sole source of truth for its logic.
+That includes validation and state changes.

+---

-- A class know what is the its ideal situation.
-Should not rely on outside influences.
+- Classes should not rely on outside influences about how they should conduct their business.

 #### Public setters expose a public api for private details